potassco/clinguin/README.md

 # Clinguin :penguin:

-Clinguin is a graphical-user-interface for Clingo, where one can specify the user-interface entirely in a logic-program.
-One might wonder how one can do this by him-/herself - for this see the descriptions below and have fun :-)
+Clinguin is a framework for building User Interfaces (UI) using clingo.
+The UI is entirely specified in a logic-program.

 Visit the [documentation page](https://clinguin.readthedocs.io/en/latest/clinguin/installation.html).

 ## Web-Frontend Build and Deploy